6 Simple Ways to Drive Holiday Shopping Conversions

 That’s exactly why Macy’s has made charity the hallmark of its annual ”Believe” campaign.
-For every letter to Santa posted on its website, Macy's donates $1 to the Make-a-Wish foundation.
+For every letter to Santa posted on its website, Macy's would donate $1 to the Make-a-Wish Foundation.
 The campaign gets its audience to engage with Macy's directly through the letter to Santa site while fostering goodwill toward the brand.
 That might be more than you can spend, but aligning your brand with a charity lets you express your brand identity while also doing good for others.
 This is a stroke of brilliant marketing storytelling that aligns perfectly with Macy's brand values.

 Ready to take this year’s holiday season by storm?
 Check out our holiday marketing resources and strategies below.